NUR 130 Exam 4

 Free NUR 130 Exam 4 Questions

-A nurse is caring for a client whose partner has recently died.
-The client states, I am learning how to pay my own bills.
-The nurse should identify that the client is experiencing which of the following tasks in Worden's Four Tasks of Grieving
+A nurse is caring for a client whose partner has died.
+The client states, "One moment I am feeling sad about the loss of my partner, and the next moment I am making plans for my future.
+The nurse should identify that the client is experiencing which of the following responses to grief

 -